atulsharmacsk/OWASPZAP_DEMO/README.md

 -------------------------------DEMO 8-------------------------------------

-Script based authentication/ OAuth 2 Authorization in zap For OAuth2, To get the Access Token a POST request as querystring (E.g. clientId=id, clientSecret=secret, tenantId=tenant, grant_type=client_credentials, email_id=email,password=pwd) to one exposed API which shall generate the token:-  http://BaseURL/TokenEndPoint
+Script based authentication/ OAuth 2 Authorization in zap:-

+For OAuth2, To get the Access Token a POST request as querystring (E.g. clientId=id, clientSecret=secret, tenantId=tenant, grant_type=client_credentials,
+email_id=email,password=pwd) to one exposed API which shall generate the token:-  http://BaseURL/TokenEndPoint